Skip to main content

 Organization secrets are scoped to any repository in the organization.
 In order to create/modify these secrets you must be an organization admin within the source code manager.

-Example yaml block for organization secret type
+Example YAML block for organization secret type

 secrets: